 Rare Earth Elements

-Rare Earth Elements (REE) are a group of 17 metallic elements consisting of the 15 lanthanoids in the periodic table, plus yttrium and scandium.
-REE are often classified as light rare earth elements (LREE) or heavy rare earth elements (HREE) based on their atomic masses.
+Rare Earth Elements (REE) are a group of 17 metallic elements consisting of the 15 lanthanoids in the periodic table, in addition to yttrium and scandium.
+Based on their atomic masses, REEs are often classified as light rare earth elements (LREE) or heavy rare earth elements (HREE).

-Even though they are in relatively small quantities, their unique physical and chemical properties have made them essential in most high-tech products, such as smart phones, hard drives, medical applications, defense applications and renewable energy technology.
+Their special physical and chemical properties make them key in the manufacture of most high-tech products – including smart phones, hard drives, medical devices, defence applications and renewable energy technology.

-Some of the rare earth elements, such as neodymium (Nd), praseodymium (Pr) and dysprosium (Dy) are essential to produce high strength permanent magnets which are key component for e.g electric traction motors and wind turbine generators.
+The rare earth elements neodymium (Nd), praseodymium (Pr) and dysprosium (Dy) are needed to produce high-strength permanent magnets, used in electric traction motors and wind turbines.